 Effects of whole body vibration with exercise therapy versus exercise therapy alone on flexibility, vertical jump height, agility and pain in athletes with patellofemoral pain: a randomized clinical trial

-One article on PainSci cites Rasti 2020: Vibration Therapies, from Massage Guns to Jacuzzis
+One page on PainSci cites Rasti 2020: Vibration Therapies, from Massage Guns to Jacuzzis

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.